weilun-chiu/dbscan/README.md

 ## Introduction

-This project aims to provide an efficient and scalable implementation of DBSCAN in C++.
-It includes a naive approach and a grid-based approach, with plans to add parallelization and KDtree optimizations in future milestones.
+The aim of this project is to provide an efficient and scalable implementation of the DBSCAN algorithm in C++.
+The grid-based approach is optimized by using a 2D grid to index data points and speeding up the neighbor search process.
+Parallelism is utilized to accelerate the algorithm's performance, including OpenMP and C++ Concurrency API.
+Additionally, we have used AVX instructions to optimize floating-point arithmetic operations in the program.

 ## Usage